dtdi/assisted-bpr-modeler/README.md

 ## Run the tool

-The protype is available for demonstration under https://dtdi.de/abpr/demo
+The protype is available for demonstration under releases.

 A demonstration video is provided here: